 Please contact our office for any questions regarding the stipend program.

 The Division of Family Services (DCFS), a division of the Department of Health and Humans Services (DHHS) partners with the ASU Title IV-E Academic Partnership for Public Child Welfare to recruit students who show strong commitment to children and families and have expressed the interest in working as a Family Service Worker Trainee upon graduation.
-Family Service Workers at DCFS work with the parents of children who have been abused and/or neglected.
+Family Service Workers at DCFS work with families in which children have been abused and/or neglected from a family centered, strengths based model.
 These professionals investigate allegations of abuse and/or neglect and provide an array of social services to assist parents so children can either remain safely in their home or be returned to their home safely from foster care or other out of home placements.

-If you are interested, please contact Trish Holt, IV-E Field Trainer and Stipend Program Coordinator, at ASU at 870-972-3984 for an initial interview during the spring of your junior year in the social work program.
-Application materials can be requested from Ms. Holt or may be accessed on the Title IV-E website when available.
+If you are interested, please contact Natalie Gatlin, IV-E Field Trainer and Stipend Program Coordinator, at ASU at 870-972-3984 for an initial interview during the spring of the student's junior year in the social work program.
+Application materials can be requested from Ms. Gatlin or may be accessed on the Title IV-E website when available.